The twin relics of barbarism: Opposition to polygamy

-Polygamy came into the limelight in The United States because of the practices of members of the Church of Jesus Christ of Latter-day Saints.
+Polygamy came into the limelight in The United States because of the practices of members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 While plural marriage had been practiced for years prior, the first public acknowledgment of plural marriage among Saints came in 1852.
 One of the major questions concerning polygamy in the 1856 Republican National Convention was to know if Congress had the power to prohibit the "domestic institution" of plural marriage.
 If Congress did possess this authority, how was it to be checked?
 Negative attention was quickly spread among the Latter-day Saint community as a result of this practice.
 Likewise, when the "Mormon Question", polygamy, first appeared in national news, there was consistent denial of the practice of polygamy by Mormon publicists.
 Years later, in 1862, an anti-polygamy act was intended to "punish and prevent the Practice of Polygamy."

-Linking the Twin Relics
+Linking the twin relics

 Initial connection

 Prior to the overt connection between the practices of polygamy and slavery at the 1856 Republican National Convention, the link was not very widespread.
 However, two months prior to the convention the Chicago Daily Tribune published a circular linking the two practices as it compared the women participating in polygamy to slaves.
 During the National Convention, Representative John A. Wills of California, a long-time abolitionist, was the first to speak at the podium.
 Wills would be the one to contribute the impactful statement aligning slavery and polygamy as "twin relics."
 Later in his life, Wills wrote a letter to the Historical Society of Southern California, Los Angeles reflecting on his contribution to the convention stating, "the duty of drafting the resolutions...against slavery in the territories of the United States, was assigned to me...No special instruction was given to me on the subject of polygamy in the territories.
 But as polygamy was already odious in the public mind and a growing evil...in order to...strengthen the case against slavery...I determined to couple them together in one and the same resolution."